lukemoore66/csmod/README.md

 .\cs.ps1 -InputPath 'C:\Path\To\Input\Files' -Subs -Rename -Scrape 'C:\Path\To\Output\Files'
 ```

-The above command will transcode all video files in the InputPath, burn in subtitles, and rename them by scraping relevant information from The TVDB.
+The above command will transcode all video files in the InputPath, burn in subtitles, and rename them by scraping relevant information from TheTVDB.

 Don't forget the quotation marks around file and folder paths, they are needed for PowerShell to take things literally.
 Files and folders can also be dragged and dropped into the PowerShell window to fill in the file paths.